Nasrulla7/Git_Practice/README.md

 # Git_Practice
-This is a practice repo
+This is a practice repo and we added html page here with para and header